AdobeDocs/experience-manager-cloud-service.en/help/onboarding/getting-access-to-aem-in-cloud/first-time-login.md

 ## Cloud Manager Landing Page {#landing-page}

-Once you have successfully logged in to [!UICONTROL Cloud Manager], you will see the landing page as shown in the figure below.

-The landing page will show the card for any existing program(s) that are in your Organization.
+Once you have successfully logged in to [!UICONTROL Cloud Manager], the landing page will show the card for any existing program(s) that are in your Organization.

 >[!NOTE]
 >